 But what if you are in the happy position of being a buyer in this market?
 Can you take advantage of rising foreclosures of holiday homes in Spain to snap up a bargain at auction?

 Probably not, is the honest answer.
 Really great opportunities still get snaffled up by insiders long before auction, and those that do make it through may be earmarked by the auction ‘mafia’, who are people you don’t want to cross.
 If you bid against the wrong person in a public auction in Spain, there is no telling what might happen to your property.
-Your best bet is to let bank managers and estate agents in the area you are targeting know that you are a solvent buyer in a position move quickly.
+Your best bet is to let bank managers and estate agents in the area you are targeting know that you are a solvent buyer in a position move quickly for the right property for sale in Spain.
 That way you might find a distressed vendor prepared to take a big hit for a quick sale to avoid the costs of repossession.

 One final word of warning.
 Anyone struggling to pay the mortgage in Spain should be very wary of refinancing solutions that sound too good to be true.
 In times of distress like these, scams that prey on desperation abound.
 They nearly always leave your worse off than you would have been dealing with your original mortgage lender.